rowland007/Grocery-List-Script/README.md

 # Grocery List Script
 This repository is used for the second assignment for the class IT-140-Q3788 Introduction to Scripting 18EW3 at Southern New Hampshire University.
-This first artifact will address basic data types and decision-making control structures (branched and while loops).
-Review the Final Project Script One Draft Guidelines and Rubric document for additional details to complete this assignment.
-The starter file for this assignment can be accessed in Codio.
+The task for this project is to create a very simple grocery list script.
+This script also emphasizes the importance of using lists, dictionaries and loop types within your script and how the use of those functions shapes your approach in creating a script.
+The task is broken down into three sections:
+* User Input
+* Loop through the grocery list
+* Provide output to the console

 ## Overview:
 For your final project, you will be creating four small scripts.
 Collectively, the four scripts will demonstrate your ability to engage in the fundamental scripting and problem-solving approaches that are represented by the course outcomes.